Professor Dulcie Mulholland

 3 .
 Investigating diterpenoids with anti-cancer properties from African Croton species.

-The group has approx. 250 publications in the field of natural products chemistry and has graduated over 40 PhD students, many from African countries.
+Dulcie Mulholland has over 250 publications in the field of natural products chemistry and has graduated over 50 PhD students, many from African countries.
 The department has state of the art recently refurbished laboratories, 400 and 500 MHz NMR spectrophotometers and new HRMS.

-We have ongoing collaborations with the University of Dar es Salaam (Tanzania), Universities of Nairobi, Egerton and Kabianga (Kenya), University of Douala (Cameroon), University of Lagos (Nigeria) and Makerere University (Uganda).
+We have ongoing collaborations with the University of Dar es Salaam (Tanzania), Universities of Nairobi, Egerton and Kabianga (Kenya), University of Douala (Cameroon), University of Lagos (Nigeria), University of Ghana, and Makerere University (Uganda).

 We regularly host visitors through schemes funded by the Royal Society and Royal Society of Chemistry.